csebooks/c-programming/content.en/more-complex-decision-making/_index.md

 ---
-title: 'More Complex Decision Making'
+title: "More Complex Decision Making"
 weight: 4
 ---

 We all face situations in real-life where the action that we carry out is based on multiple conditions.
 For example, I will join a

 company if the company allocates a metro location, gives me a good pay package and permits a joining period of 4 weeks.
 In programming too action performed may be based on result of multiple conditions.
 Such programming situations can be handled elegantly using Logical Operators.
 This chapter also explores the use of another type of operators called Conditional Operators.

+## Use of Logical Operators

-**Use of Logical Operators** C allows usage of three logical operators, namely, &&, || and !.
+C allows usage of three logical operators, namely, &&, || and !.
 These are to be read as ‘AND’, ‘OR’ and ‘NOT’, respectively.

 There are several things to note about these logical operators.
 Most obviously, two of them are composed of double symbols: **||** and **&&**.
 Don’t use the single symbol **|** and **&**.
 These single symbols also have a meaning.
 They are bitwise operators, which we would examine in Chapter 21.

 The first two operators, **&&** and **||**, allow two or more conditions to be combined in an **if** statement.
 Let us see how they are used in a program.
 Consider the following example:

+**Example 4.1:**

-**Example 4.1:** The marks obtained by a student in 5 different subjects are input through the keyboard.
+> The marks obtained by a student in 5 different subjects are input through the keyboard.
 The student gets a division as per the following rules:

 Percentage above or equal to 60 - First division Percentage between 50 and 59 - Second division Percentage between 40 and 49 - Third division Percentage less than 40 - Fail